 When activated (momentary action), the display intensity changes to the next intensity level (of 4).
-The four levels correspond to Display Intensity Level (d-LEI) settings of 0, 3, 8 & 15.
+The four levels correspond to Display Intensity Level (d-LEW) settings of 0, 3, 8 & 15.
+The intensity level, when changed via the User Input/ Function Key, is not retained at power-down, unless Quick Programming or Full Programming mode is entered and exited.
+The meter will power-up at the last saved intensity level.